 2000 Penny Value Guides

-The year 2000 produced three distinct penny categories, each representing different minting facilities and production purposes.
+The year 2000 produced three distinct penny categories, each representing a different minting facility and production purpose.

 2000 Penny Categories: